Determining Membrane Orientation of Transmembrane Proteins

 Frequently Asked Questions

-Currently, structures can be uploaded only in cif or cif.gz format.
+Currently, structures can be uploaded in plane or gzipped CIF or ENT format.

 How many jobs can I run on TmDet server?